Department of English

 ENG 3345.
 Southwestern Studies I: Defining the Region.

-The first of two courses in a broad interdisciplinary survey of geophysical, cultural, social, literary, and political history of the Southwest that emphasizes regional and ethnic expressions of culture in architecture, art, economics, law, literature, philosophy and politics.
-(MULT) (WI).
+This course is the first of two in a broad interdisciplinary survey of the geophysical, cultural, social, literary, and political history of the Southwestern United States.
+It investigates the foundational attributes of the Southwest, emphasizing how the region is defined through regional and ethnic expressions of culture in architecture, art, economics, law, literature, philosophy, and politics.
+As the first course in the sequence, this course establishes foundational vocabulary, skills, and historical frameworks relevant to Southwestern Studies.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Multicultural Content|Writing Intensive